• Skip to main content

 Notes

-• These cookies are semi-sweet - adjust the amount of sugar to suit your preference.
+• These cookies are semi-sweet - adjust the amount of sugar to suit your taste.

 • If you use unsalted butter add a pinch of salt into the mixture.